FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/SR_ssl.md

     -   TYPE=TCP
     -   PROTOCOL=SR
 1. Define the mandatory parameters RECALLHOST, HOST, and SSLTERM.
-    -   RECALLHOST: The host address on which the Master Agent calls Transfer CFT whenSecure Relay receives an incoming call.
+    -   RECALLHOST: The host address on which the Master Agent calls Transfer CFT when Secure Relay receives an incoming call.
 If Transfer CFT and the Master Agent run of the same host, use the loopback network interface (for example, 127.0.0.1) instead of the public network interface.
     -   HOST: Designates the network interface that is used on the Router Agent side.
     -   SSLTERM: Set this Boolean to NO for end-to-end SSL.

-Example
+**Example**
 ```
 CFTNET id = NETSRSSL,